wittend/rm3100-runMag/README.md

     $ sudo ./runMag
     (most flavors of Linux will require sudo)

 and now you should see some results!

+Currently (2026-12-29) good settings to use with a Raspberry Pi 3/4 for PSWS projects are similar to:
+(this is for boards pruchased from TAPR that will send data to the UAT PSWS repository)

+    ./runMag -b 1 -j -R 1f -r -H -M 23 -c 400 S <callsign or node id>

 ## Example on Raspberry Pi 3/4, using logging: